Microsoft logo

-Step-by-step guide to getting your money back from microsoft, including their official refund policy and direct contact information.
+Step-by-step guide to getting your money back from Microsoft

 About Microsoft Charges